 In most cases, a Shiba is not the most yappy dog around.
 The Shiba only issues a Shiba scream when it feels distressed or stressed.
 This can happen when you take the dog to the vet or have its nails trimmed.

-A Shiba Inu’s scream sounds like a human scream: Somewhat true.
+Shiba Inu scream like a human: Somewhat true.

-While some people confuse the Shiba with the barkless Basenji, Bansenjis yodel instead of scream.
+While some people confuse the Shiba with the barkless Basenji, Basenjis yodel instead of scream.
 Only Shiba Inus can issue what is sometimes a blood curdling and unsettling scream.

 Socialize Your Shiba Early in Life